 This can also be valuable when thinking about absorption from the different regions of the alimentary canal where the pH ranges from 1-3 in the stomach to 7-8 in the ileum.

-LogD is also an important component many of the off-target liabilities HERG, CYP interactions, Transporters, have strong correlations with lipophilicity, and there have been a number of studies linking high logP to the likelihood of compounds failing in development as a result of poor ADMET (absorption, distribution, metabolism, excretion and toxicity) characteristics.
+Lipophilicity is also an important component many of the off-target liabilities including plasma protein binding (especially albumin), HERG, CYP interactions, Transporters, have strong correlations with lipophilicity, and there have been a number of studies linking high logP to the likelihood of compounds failing in development as a result of poor ADMET (absorption, distribution, metabolism, excretion and toxicity) characteristics.
 In contrast it is clear often that a certain size and lipophilicity is required to achieve reasonable levels of affinity.
 Balancing these requirements is a key challenge in drug discovery and the suggestion is that chemists target the sweet spot MWt 250-500 and LogP 2-4.
 One consequence of this approach is the need to prioritise low molecular weight, less lipophilic compounds from screening.
 The initial focus of medicinal chemistry should be to select good-quality starting points and then to control shifts in physicochemical properties effectively during the optimization process.